 Employees and Board members must avoid any conflict of interest with the Company.
 In its simplest form, a conflict of interest arises when a personal interest interferes with the best interest of the Company.
 While this may seem straightforward, conflicts of interest can arise in many different ways.

-A. Family Members and Significant Relationships
+A. Family Members, Friends, Significant Relationships and Other Related Persons

 B. Outside Employment and Other Activities